623059008/ebookflip/server/README.md

 #### Description

-Gets information about the video and the paths to the frames of the video.
+Gets information about the video and the paths to the frames of the `video1`

 #### Params